DrPixels/topcitsummary.github-io/UnderstandingTheITBusinessAndEthics.md

 Outsourcing involves delegating **non-core IT operations** to third-party experts to focus on core competencies and improve efficiency.

 **Why Outsource?**
-- Rapid response to changing environments.
+- Rapid response to changing environments
-- Access to external expertise.
+- Access to external expertise
-- Cost savings and resource optimization.
+- Cost savings and resource optimization

 In IT business, **core areas** are kept in-house, while **non-core or weak areas** are outsourced.